 A clinician can always search and find any immunization order.
 You can save clinicians’ time by putting specific immunizations right on your practice’s chart notes, so they will be available with a single click.

-Map Z23 and Billing Procedure Codes to the COVID-19 Immunization Order
+Map Z23 and Billing Procedures to the COVID-19 Immunization Order

-When a clinician clicks “Order” next to a vaccine, PCC EHR automatically places diagnosis and procedure billing codes onto the encounter for billing.
-When you add a new vaccine, use the Billing Configuration tool to map precisely which codes should be triggered by that order.
+When a clinician clicks “Order” next to a COVID-19 vaccine, PCC EHR can automatically place diagnosis and procedure billing codes onto the encounter for billing.
+Whenever you add a new vaccine, use the Billing Configuration tool to map precisely which codes should be triggered by that order.

 Customize How the Immunization Appears in the Patient’s Chart